 IEX offers free Subscribership, free connectivity, free internalization (and Broker Priority), and free market data.
 Subscribers will only pay fees for shares traded and orders routed.
 Contact us for more details on our trading fees.

-Yes, IEX operates as a non-displayed ATS but, at a date in 2014 to be announced, IEX will publish a displayed quote.
+Yes, IEX operates as a non-displayed ATS but, at a date to be announced, IEX will publish a displayed quote.
 After it begins operations as a displayed market, IEX will support fully hidden, reserve, and minimum quantity functionality.

 IEX's trading system is architected to ensure our Matching Engine calculates the up-to-date NBBO before any participant can independently calculate and act upon the up-to-date NBBO on IEX.